moirai2/moirai2/README.md

 >perl moirai2.pl history

-A summary file can be viewed from a command line.
+A summary log file can be viewed from a command line.

 >perl moirai2.pl history EXECID

 #### Error File

-- If error occurs, a summary file 'YYYYMMDDhhmmssXXXX.txt' will be placed under '.moirai2/error/' directory.
+- If error occurs, a summary log file 'YYYYMMDDhhmmssXXXX.txt' will be placed under '.moirai2/error/' directory.

 To view errors logs: